ci1xgk/Fellowship_Webpage/Merewether3-7.md

 #### Time of initial inundation (`.inittm`), time of maximum depth (`.maxtm`) and total time of inundation (`.totaltm`) output files

-These two files will be generated at the end of simulation and record the maximum water depth (`.max`) and the maximum water surface elevation (`.mxe`) predicted by the model on each grid cell over the course of the simulation.
+These two files will be generated at the end of simulation and record the time of initial inundation for each grid cell (`.inittm`), the time of maximum inundation depth in each grid cell (`.maxtm`) and the total time for which a grid cell is inundated (`.totaltm`).
 The data will be written in these files with the same ASCII raster format of the DEM input file.
+Units are in hours from the start of the simulation.

-By default these files contain the maximum values of water depth and water surface elevation recorded on each time step.
-However, if the keyword `mint_hk` is included in the `.par` file then the maximum values will be recorded at each interval, `massint`, as specified in the `.par` file.
-The latter case will be computationally more efficient but less accurate (especially if water depths are changing rapidly relative to `massint`).
+By default the values will be recorded on each time step.
+However, if the keyword `mint_hk` is included in the `.par` file, the values will be recorded at each interval, `massint`, as specified in the `.par` file.